jordanschalm/jarndyce/readme.md

 ## Known Issues
 Currently Jarndyce will cache ALL detected blog posts and ALL detected static pages no matter how many there are.
 For a site with a large archive, this could lead to Jarndyce crashing during initialization.

-Currently, ordering posts by date only works to the nearest day since the date metadata is granular to the nearest day.

 ## Change Log